Expert speaker and commentator on entrepreneurship, networking, women in business, work-life balance, and business productivity

-She was awarded the OBE for Services to Business in the Queen’s Birthday Honours list in June 2015
+She was awarded the OBE for services to business in the Queen’s Birthday Honours List In 2015

 In 1946, the World Health Organization defined health as: “a state of complete physical, mental, and social well-being, and not merely the absence of disease or infirmity.”
 Until now, no one has defined this third dimension to health, or described strategies to deliver it.
 This ground-breaking book is the first to do so.

 Twenty-five years after the arrival of the Internet, we are drowning in data and deadlines; we can never have imagined that our daily intake of information and achieving a healthy balance in our personal and professional lives could feel so complex and so unhealthy.
 In recent years, organizations have come a long way towards promoting health literacy (on obesity, smoking, diet, and exercise) and some way in acknowledging mental health issues.
 But acknowledging the challenges of the Internet and social media on employee and workplace health is the social element, and most have not yet begun to offer solutions around either better information and knowledge management, or developing better and more sustaining relationships.